boriza/hdp-cluster/README.md

 # Installation

-1) Install prerequisites
+1) Install pre-requisites

-2) In a directory of your choice run
+2) In the directory of your choice run

 		$ git clone https://github.com/boriza/hdp-cluster.git
 		$ cd hdp-cluster